Jack Paar: The Tonight Show

-Paar often was unpredictable, emotional, and principled.
-When network censors cut a joke about a "water closet" (a term used for a toilet) from the show's February 10, 1960, broadcast tape before airtime without warning, Paar received national attention by walking off the program the following evening in protest, leaving announcer Hugh Downs to finish the show.
-Paar did not return until three weeks later, after the network apologized and he was allowed to tell the joke.
-Paar's emotional nature made the everyday routine of putting together a 105-minute program difficult to continue for more than five years.
-As a TV Guide item put it, he was "bone tired" of the grind, although he later confided to interviewer Dick Cavett that leaving the program was the greatest mistake of his life.
-He signed off the show for the last time on March 29, 1962, spending much of that final program ripping his enemies in the press, notably gossip columnists Walter Winchell and Dorothy Kilgallen.
+Paar often was unpredictable, emotional and principled.
+When network censors excised a joke about a "water closet" (toilet) from the show's February 10, 1960, broadcast tape before airtime without warning, Paar received national attention by walking off the program the following evening in protest, leaving announcer Hugh Downs to finish the show.
+Paar did not return until three weeks later after the network had apologized and permitted him to tell the joke.
+Paar found the everyday routine of planning a 105-minute program difficult to sustain for more than five years, and his weariness caused him to end his tenure as host.
+He later confided to fellow host Dick Cavett that leaving the program was the greatest mistake of his life.
+Paar's final show aired on March 29, 1962, during which he derided his enemies in the press, notably gossip columnists Walter Winchell and Dorothy Kilgallen.

-Near the end of the run of the show, Abel Green of Variety called him "the most vivid personality in TV since Milton Berle became Mister Television" and said that he was the first popular entertainer since Amos 'n' Andy to change the habits of a nation, influencing sales of TV sets for the bedroom.
-Green also claimed that Paar had created more stars than Major Bowes.
-However, in a 1972 appearance on The Dick Cavett Show, he jokingly told the audience, "I wasn't very good, otherwise you wouldn't be here."
+Near the end of the run of the show, Abel Green of Variety called Paar "the most vivid personality in TV since Milton Berle became Mister Television" and wrote that Paar was the first popular entertainer since the creators of Amos 'n' Andy to change the habits of a nation, influencing sales of TV sets for the bedroom.

-Prime time
+Prime-time

-Because NBC did not want to lose Paar to another network, it offered him a Friday primetime hour, giving him carte blanche on content and format.
+Because NBC did not want to lose Paar to another network, it offered him a Friday prime-time hour with full control of content and format.
 He agreed, deciding on a variation of his late-night format and titling the show The Jack Paar Program.
 The show, which debuted in the fall of 1962, had a global perspective, debuting acts from around the world and showing films from exotic locations.
-Most of the films were of travels by guests such as Arthur Godfrey or Paar himself, including visits with Albert Schweitzer at his compound in Gabon in Central Africa, and Mary Martin at her home in the jungles of Brazil.
+Most of the films were of travels by guests such as Arthur Godfrey or by Paar himself, including visits with Albert Schweitzer at his compound in Gabon in Central Africa and Mary Martin at her ranch near Anápolis, Goiás, Brazil.

-Paar showed film clips of The Beatles performing, one month before their famous live appearance on The Ed Sullivan Show.

-During the first half of 1964, a mock feud pitted Paar against his lead-in program, Englishman David Frost's news-satire series That Was The Week That Was ("TW3").
-A typical exchange would have TW3 "signing off" the NBC Television Network just before the Paar program, with Paar responding that the show immediately preceding his was "Henry Morgan's Amateur Hour" (Morgan was a frequent guest on "TW3").
-The feud suddenly evaporated when NBC moved "TW3" to a different time slot.